-Dennis Gallagher, Founder and President
+Dennis Gallagher, Founder and Chief Executive Officer

 A resident of Arizona for 60 years, Dennis has developed a passion for the American West, especially regarding the preservation and promotion of Prescott's rich history and heritage.
 With a B.S. in Engineering from Arizona State University, Dennis spent over 35 years in the Electronics/Semiconductor Industry.
 He held positions in engineering management, project management, technical sales, and marketing for companies in the U. S. and in Europe.
 He started sculpting after he was fifty years old, and is now a local western artist/bronze sculptor who shows his work at Black Arrow in Prescott, and has his work in collections across the U.S. and in Europe.
 Dennis is also owner of Commemorative Concepts, LLC, a company that is dedicated to providing proven promotional products (including Arizona Centennial and Prescott Sesquicentennial Medallions) for marketing, special events, and for fundraising projects.